the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 The chapter will guide you through the basics of React.
 It covers state and interactions in components as we move past static components.
 We will also cover the different ways to declare a component, and how to keep components composable and reusable.

-## Local Component State
+## Internal Component State

-Local component state, also known as local state, allows you to save, modify, and delete properties stored in your component.
+Internal component state, also known as local state, allows you to save, modify, and delete properties stored in your component.
 The ES6 class component then uses a constructor to initialize local component state.
 The constructor is called only once, when the component initializes:

-{title="src/App.js",lang="javascript"
+Let's introduce a class constructor.

+{title="src/App.js",lang=javascript}++
 ~~~~~~~~
 class App extends Component {